How to write an Arch program

 🎉🎉🎉

-Congratulations, you've walked through constructing the helloworld program.
-In the next guide, we'll walk you through how to test the logic of your program.
+Congratulations, you've walked through constructing the our helloworld program.
+In a future guide, we'll walk you through how to test the logic of your program.